 The Surrey Tavern pub has now gone and so has the cramped, dingy passage between it and the Pavilion, but the iconic gasometer built in 1847 is now Grade II listed.
-The Vauxhall end now has a big
+The Vauxhall and Pavilion ends now have big

-covered area with plenty of space for concessions, though these concessions not in use for County Championship matches.
+covered areas with plenty of space for concessions, though these concessions are not usually in use for County Championship matches.

 Still a cauldron in late August for the final Test of a series.
 Next to Oval Tube, half a mile from Vauxhall main-line station and Tube.